Jana0509/Build-A-Secure-Multitier-WebApp-AWS/README.md

 12. Route 53:
     * Created the domain in public hosted zone and leveraged Route 53 for the resolving the Ip address from the internet.

+## Learnings:
+1. Leveraged Various AWS Security Services such as AWS Config, Amazon Inspector, KMS key, Public Certificates, Custom Header setup and understand how security playes the vital role and identifying the security gaps and fix using various AWS services.

+2. Learned how to apply and what security services can be utilized across various layers of the architecture.

+## Conclusion:
+This project has significantly deepened my understanding of building a highly secure multi-tier web application by leveraging various AWS services.
+I’m excited to continue exploring the potential of AWS in delivering Highly secure solutions.